By 22 days after fertilization, the heart starts beating.6 The heart beats about 54 million times between conception and birth.7

 - Gestational Week 6

-The changes in the embryo between the beginning and end of the fourth week are dramatic.
+The changes in the embryo between the beginning and end of the sixth week are dramatic.
 Like rumpling a flattened blanket, flattened embryonic tissue begins folding, forming a tube that will become the brain and spinal cord.
 More folding forms the chest and abdominal cavities.
 Clusters of cells start growing in just the right locations to form the upper and lower limb buds.
 These buds will become the arms and legs.4

 Doctors can count the number of small bumps along an embryo’s back to accurately estimate her age.
 The bumps are called somites and first appear 20 days after conception.
 The number of somites present in the embryo in the following week can be used to give an exact age.
 For example, at 22 days the embryo has 7 distinct somites, while by day 28 there are about 25 somites.
 As somites mature, they form bones and muscles.11